 In order to reach that point I built the concept calculus, offering an alternative to the existing predicate calculus.
-This calculus is based on what I called "mereology of concepts," that was later integrated into the broader manifold theory.
+This calculus is based on what I called ‟mereology of concepts,” that was later integrated into the broader manifold theory.
 This alternative enables a richer expression of parts of sentences, and therefore a greater variety of possibilities to make inferences therefrom.
 In this calculus the foundations of mathematics also found their place, not as being built on logic but as parts of it.
 That was achieved by the simple and well-known notion that a quantifier is built on the concept of number.
 Having done all of these we reached a few important conclusions.
 In any world whatsoever, excluding the Parmenidean one, which does not belong to this discussion, there is a plurality of objects.
 Those objects are discriminated through boundaries and those in turn are determined by the concepts that capture them.
 The concepts determine the partition of the world.
 All the concepts depend on the foundational concepts.
 Therefore, any world in which there is plurality necessitates the foundational concepts, the concepts that are the basis of the order of the world.
 Therefore the world as plurality is necessarily subject to order.
 Any two objects or more are captured, as a logical necessity, by a single concept, the intersection concept of all the foundational concepts being the Primeval Concept.
 The Primeval Concept determines the one and all-embracing order of the world of plurality, an order from which no object can diverge because without it, it will not be able to be discriminated as an object.
 From the Primeval Concept the first partitioner is inferred, that is the concept of concept (K), by whose virtue there is a possibility to partition any world whatsoever.

-In the second metaphysic I turned to discuss the various forms of being and their interrelations.
+In the Second Metaphysic I turned to discuss the various forms of being and their interrelations.
 I presented the four forms of being and proved the existence of an object (or objects) in each of them, those being: thought (T), language (V), reality (R) and the noumenon (J).
 I proved that there is a mental object (by the cogito); that there is a linguistic object (by the axiom of linguistic existence); that there is something real (by proof); and that there is something noumenal (by another proof).
-The objects of each of these exist "within" other objects, which I named pools.
+The objects of each of these exist ‟within” other objects, which I named pools.
 The pools of thought are subjects, the pools of words and expressions are languages; the pool of reality, reducible to more basic foundational concepts, space-time.
-The existence of an object in various forms of being is called "parallelism," and I elucidated the conditions for its existence.
+The existence of an object in various forms of being is called ‟parallelism,” and I elucidated the conditions for its existence.